sustainablefarms/farm_biodiversity_app/README.md

 Clicked to wald tree map: outlink > event_category=outlink > event_label = to_wald_tree

 Non-default reference used: switch > event_category=switch > event_label = pred-usedefaultreference > value = FALSE

+Selected region, longitude and latitude are *not* tracked.

+Settings for this are all in www/google-analytics.html.
+It uses gtag.js (hence the use of the function gtag rather than ga).
+The current ID for tracking is for the release version.
+The development version has a different measurement ID: G-C7HN26FLS5